Shipeasy

 # … run your normal email test path …

-4. Page someone when the killswitch flips
+4. Get notified when the killswitch flips

 A killswitch is a social signal as much as a technical one.
 Flipping it should announce itself on the team's incident channel and create a paper trail.